GramKoski/making-aie-dev-easier-readthedocs/docs/neural_network.rst

 MNIST Multi-Layer Perceptron
 ============================

+NOTE: This example is a work in progress.
+(Not finished) Please open a PR if you would like to add your example.

-Here we provide a full MLP for the MNIST data set.
+Here we provide a simple MLP for the MNIST data set.
 The input dimension is 28x28 which is flatten to a vector of 784 grayscale values (0 - 255).
 Inference is done with int16 weights on the AI Engine with an add-tree matrix multiplication design.
 A batch dimension of 4 is used to stay within the bounds of the local tile memory (32 KB).

 We use the following architecture.
 The activations are RELU and the classifier function is simple `argmax`.